TouchDesigner/TouchEngine-UE/README.md

 ### FTouchEngineIntVector4

-Int vector 4 class that we expose to blueprints since UE4's base int vector class is not exposed to blueprints.
+Int vector 4 class that we expose to blueprints since UE's base int vector class is not exposed to blueprints.

 ### UTouchEngineSubsystem